New rockets target Iraq base where US, UK troops killed

 A fresh spate of rockets targeted an Iraqi base north of Baghdad on Saturday where foreign troops are deployed, Iraqi and US security sources told AFP, in a rare daytime attack.
 It was the 23rd such attack since late October on installations across Iraq where American troops and diplomats are based, with the latest rounds growing deadlier.

 None of the attacks have ever been claimed but the US has blamed hardline elements of the Hashed al-Shaabi, a network of armed groups incorporated into the Iraqi state.
-Several rockets were fired at the Taji air base on Saturday, Iraqi and US military officials said.
+At least 33 rockets hit Iraqi air defence units at the Taji air base on Saturday, the country's military said, in one of the largest such volleys yet.

 "The initial toll is two wounded Iraqi Air Defence personnel who are in very critical condition," said Tahsin al-Khafaji, spokesman for Iraq's Joint Operations Command.
-A military source said Iraqi security forces had found the launching pad for the rockets, but not the attackers themselves.
+The US-led coalition said three of its members were also wounded in the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)